Overview

 The consequences of a relationship ending while holding a partner visa depend on whether it's temporary or permanent, as well as the reasons behind the breakup recognised by the Department of Home Affairs.
 If the breakup aligns with the Department's accepted reasons, the implications may vary.

-In the process of obtaining permanent residency through a partner visa application, individuals may face challenges, including navigating complexities of a former relationship.
-If you've suffered family violence or encountered difficulties obtaining judicial evidence and seeking assistance from an experienced Australian Migration Agent is crucial.
-We will guide you through the Australian visa system, ensuring you understand your legal rights.
-Despite the toll of a relationship breakdown, gathering specific evidence is imperative to uphold partner visa rights.
+In the process of obtaining permanent residency through a partner visa application, individuals may face challenges, including navigating the complexities of a former relationship.
+If you've suffered family violence or encountered difficulties obtaining judicial evidence, seeking assistance from an experienced Australian migration agent is crucial.
+They can guide you through the Australian visa system and help you understand your legal rights.

-It's crucial to understand your obligations regarding notifying the Department of Home Affairs about changes to your relationship status.
-Failing to do so can have serious consequences for your immigration status.
-For temporary partner visas, if the breakup doesn't align with the Department's accepted reasons, you may need to leave Australia unless you secure an alternative visa.
-Conversely, holders of permanent partner visas generally have the right to remain in Australia regardless of their relationship status.
+For temporary partner visa holders, if the breakup does not fall within the Department's accepted reasons, you may need to leave Australia unless you secure an alternative visa.
+Conversely, holders of permanent partner visas can generally remain in Australia regardless of their relationship status.

 When you're on a partner visa and your relationship has ended, the implications vary depending on the type of visa you hold.